BIJOU STANDARD POODLES

 These poor pups were running and eating in the same area as where they were soiling and would take a ton of "un" training.

-so they learn to be clean and how to place her pups properly.
+house pups for their sake, so they learn to be clean and how to place her pups properly.

 I provided enough information and support to ensure that the pups where not suffering and were being provided for.